MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/whats-new/index.md

                 <h4>Support for JAX-RS 2.0</h4>
                 <p>JAX-RS 2.0 introduces new server-side functionality: server-side asynchronous HTTP, filters and interceptors.
 MobileFirst adapters can now exploit these new features.</p>

-                <h3>IBM MobileFirst Platform Foundation on IBM Containers</h3>
+                <h3>IBM MobileFirst Foundation on IBM Containers</h3>
-                <p>IBM MobileFirst Platform Foundation on IBM Containers released for V8.0.0 is available on the <a href="http://www-01.ibm.com/software/passportadvantage/">IBM Passport Advantage site</a>.
-This version of IBM MobileFirst Platform Foundation on IBM Containers is production ready and supports enterprise dashDB™ transactional database on IBM Bluemix.</p>
+                <p>IBM MobileFirst Foundation on IBM Containers released for V8.0.0 is available on the <a href="http://www-01.ibm.com/software/passportadvantage/">IBM Passport Advantage site</a>.
+This version of IBM MobileFirst Foundation on IBM Containers is production ready and supports enterprise dashDB™ transactional database on IBM Bluemix.</p>

-                <p><b>Note:</b> See the prerequisites for deploying IBM MobileFirst Platform Foundation on IBM Containers.</p>
+                <p><b>Note:</b> See the prerequisites for deploying IBM MobileFirst Foundation on IBM Containers.</p>

                 <h3>Deploying MobileFirst Server V8.0.0 on IBM PureApplication System</h3>
-                <p>You can now deploy and configure MobileFirst Server V8.0.0 to the supported IBM MobileFirst Platform Foundation System Pattern on IBM PureApplication® System.</p>
+                <p>You can now deploy and configure MobileFirst Server V8.0.0 to the supported IBM MobileFirst Foundation System Pattern on IBM PureApplication® System.</p>

-                <p>All supported IBM MobileFirst Platform Foundation System Pattern now include support for an existing IBM DB2® database.
+                <p>All supported IBM MobileFirst Foundation System Pattern now include support for an existing IBM DB2® database.
 IBM MobileFirst Platform Application Center is now supported on a Virtual System Pattern.</p>
             </div>
         </div>
     </div>